W4ngatang/sent-bias/README.md

 We provide a script that demonstrates how to run the bias tests for each model.
 To use it, minimally set the path to the GloVe vectors as `GLOVE_PATH` in a file called `user_config.sh`:

 ```
-GLOVE_PATH=path/to/glove/vectors
+GLOVE_PATH=path/to/glove/vectors.txt
 ```

 Then copy `scripts/run_tests.sh` to another location, edit as desired, and run it with `bash`.

 ### Details

 To run bias tests directly, run `main` with one or more tests and one or more models.
 Note that each model may require additional command-line flags specifying locations of resources and other options.
-For example:
+For example, to run all tests against the bag-of-words (GloVe) and ELMo models:

 ```
-python sentbias/main.py
+python sentbias/main.py -m bow,elmo
-    -t weat1,weat2,weat3,weat4,sent-weat1,sent-weat2,sent-weat3,sent-weat4 \
-    -m bow \
-    --glove_path /export/b01/cmay/gbo/context-indep/glove.840B.300d.txt
+    --glove_path path/to/glove/vectors.txt
 ```

 Run `python sentbias/main.py --help` to see a full list of options.